-On average, printing is a company’s third highest expense behind office rent and employee payroll.
+On average, printing is a company’s third-highest expense behind office rent and employee payroll.
 While you can take cost-cutting measures to reduce your printing budget, one of the most effective means of doing so is to simply reduce the number of items you print.
-In order to break the habit of printing items that may not require printing, here are a few questions to ask yourself before clicking the “print” button.
+To break the habit of printing items that may not require printing, here are a few questions to ask yourself before clicking the “print” button.

 1. Is this something that can be documented in another way?

 In many instances, we end up printing off an entire page or even multiple pages simply to capture one good idea.
 Consider merely writing down the one good idea or saving to it to a note-taking application.
 You can also email the idea or URL to yourself for later consumption.